henrybear327/Data-structure/Project 1/readme.md

 ### Compilation

-Using clang -Wall -Wextra -o main.o main.c, which have been written to a makefile.
+Using `clang -Wall -Wextra -o main.o main.c`, which have been written to a makefile.
 Just `make` it!

 ### Usage